coverity/coverity-security-library/coverity-escapers/README.md

 Escape function to use:
 * Java/JSP scriptlet: <code>Escape.sqlLikeClause()</code>

-### Unquoted
+### Unquoted HTML attributes or CSS URI

-HTML allows attribute values and CSS allows URI values to be used in an unquoted contexts, along with their single and double-quoted alternatives.
-We recommend not using the unquoted context in HTML or CSS.
-Rather, use the double-quoted context.
-The reasoning is that unquoted contexts make it even more difficult to mitigate and are sometimes web browser specific.
+HTML allows attribute values and CSS allows URI values to be used in an unquoted values, along with their single and double-quoted alternatives.
+We recommend not using the unquoted values in HTML or CSS.
+Rather, use the double or single quoted values.
+The reasoning is that unquoted values make it even more difficult to mitigate and are sometimes web browser specific.

 # <a id="main_authors"></a> Authors